telerik/xaml-docs/controls/radchat/populating-with-data/data-binding-to-collection.md

 The __DataSource__ property expects a collection of business objects containing information about the messages.

 The __MessageConverter__ allows you to use an implementation of the [IMessageConverter](https://docs.telerik.com/devtools/wpf/api/telerik.windows.controls.conversationalui.imessageconverter) interface.
-This is used to convert between the busines objects models and the RadChat [message models]({%slug chat-items-messages-overview%}).
-The __ConvertItem__ method is converting a business object to a message object and __ConvertMessage__ is converting message object to a business object.
+This is used to convert between the business object models and the RadChat [message models]({%slug chat-items-messages-overview%}).
+The __ConvertItem__ method should convert a business object to a message object and __ConvertMessage__ should convert a message object to a business object.

 The following example shows how to define custom models and use the converter.